How-To Creole

 Vòlè a tou chape poul li lè l tande lapolis.

-The thief escaped when he heard the police.
+The thief immediately ran away when he heard the police.

 Example 2